 Tottenham and West Ham are less than 12 miles apart and have shared a rivalry stretching back to the late years of the 1890s.
 They first butted heads on September 3, 1898 before a crowd of approximately 4,000 supporters.
 At the time the Hammers were known as Thames Ironworks and both sides were part of the Thames & Medway League.
 This was before the days of either White Hart Lane or Upton Park.
 Tottenham won the match 3-0 and went on to win two subsequent matches in 1899 by score margins of 2-1 and 7-0.

 Both sets of supporters hate each other passionately and it have resulted in some fierce clashes on and off the field.
-However, there are some players who dared to switch the sides between these two, let us have a look at some of those players.
+However, there are some players who dared to switch the sides between these two.
+Let us have a look at some players who played for both Tottenham and West Ham.

 Here are the 10 players who played for both Tottenham and West Ham